 With a lovely floral moon milk, wind down after a long day.
 For a smooth nightcap, combine warm macadamia milk with restful rose hip tea, ginger, honey, and ashwagandha powder.

 Magnesium Moon Milk

-This Moon milk blends cinnamon and cardamom and with some coconut milk, with a splash of orange-flavored magnesium and which the body will find so beneficial.
+This Moon milk is a wonderful combination of cinnamon and cardamom, plus some coconut milk with a little splash of orange-flavored magnesium, which the body will appreciate.